ianfmiller/covid19-burden-mapping/README.md

 #### And finally a relative weight for each county, <img src="https://render.githubusercontent.com/render/math?math=r_{i}"> , as <img src="https://render.githubusercontent.com/render/math?math=r_{i} = \frac{w_{i}}{\sum_{j=0}^{n}  w_{j}}">
 #### The severe cases originating in <img src="https://render.githubusercontent.com/render/math?math=c_{0}"> are distributed to counties <img src="https://render.githubusercontent.com/render/math?math=c_{0}...c_{n}"> in proportion to <img src="https://render.githubusercontent.com/render/math?math=r_{0}...r_{n}">
 ## Code
 #### Code for all data analysis and plotting is contained in <a href="https://github.com/ianfmiller/covid19-burden-mapping/blob/master/mapping.R">mapping.R</a>
+#### Code for generating the hospital bed data file for use in plotting is contained in <a href="https://github.com/ianfmiller/covid19-burden-mapping/blob/master/clean.hosp.data.R">clean.hosp.data.R</a> Unfortunately, American Hospital Association policy prevents us from posting the cleaned and aggregated data that this file generates.
+If you are able to access the 2018 AHA Survey Database, the raw file needed for this code is "AS2018FULLFILE.csv" in '/2018 AHA survey/COMMA/'
 ## Data sources
 #### We used publicly available <a href="https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src=bkmk">2018 demography data from the U.S. Census</a>
 #### We obtained data on hospital location and bed number from the American Hospital Association 2018 annual survey.
 We aggregated the data by county in accordance with American Hospital Associaiton date use policy.
+Unfortunately, these data are behind a paywall.
 #### We used estimates of age specificic case fatality rate from <a href="https://www.medrxiv.org/content/10.1101/2020.03.04.20031104v1">Riou et al. (2020) Adjusted age-specific case fatality ratio during the COVID-19 epidemic in Hubei, China, January and February 2020. medRxiv.</a>
 #### We used an estimate of the % severe cases resulting in death from <a href="https://jamanetwork.com/journals/jama/article-abstract/2762130">Wu and McGoogan (2020).
 Characteristics of and important lessons from the coronavirus disease 2019 (COVID-19) outbreak in China: summary of a report of 72 314 cases from the Chinese Center for Disease Control and Prevention.
 JAMA.</a>